Simscape HDL Workflow Advisor Tips and Guidelines

 Change Sample Time

-When you run the Discretize Equations task, the Simscape HDL Workflow Advisor reports the discrete sample time.
+When you run the Extract discrete equations task, the Simscape HDL Workflow Advisor reports the discrete sample time.
 The discrete sample time corresponds to the sample time that the Advisor uses to discretize the differential algebraic equations to state-space parameters.
 To change the sample time, in your Simscape model, open the Block Parameters dialog box for the Solver Configuration block, and then specify the Sample time.

 Sample Time and Discretizing Equations

-The Discretize Equations task obtains the sample time information from the sample time that you specify for the Solver Configuration (Simscape) block in your model.
+In the Extract discrete equations task, the Simscape HDL Workflow Advisor discretizes the differential algebraic equations into state-space parameters.
+You extract the differential algebraic equations by simulating the Simscape model.
+The task obtains the sample time information from the sample time that you specify for the Solver Configuration (Simscape) block in your model.
 The Advisor then discretizes the equations to state-space parameters based on this sample time information.

 Using Number of Solver Iterations